ironsheep/P2-vscode-extensions/README.md

 - **P1: Syntax and Semantic Highlighting** for both Spin and Pasm
 - **P2: Syntax and Semantic Highlighting** for both Spin2 and Pasm2 including all Streamer and Smart-pin Symbols as well as all debug() statements with parameter validation for all display types
 - **P2: Show Hovers Feature** Hovers show information about the symbol/object that's below the mouse cursor.
 In our case this is for both user written code and for Spin2 built-ins.
+- **P2: Signature Help Feature** As you are typing a method name show signature help for both user written methods and for Spin2 built-in methods.
 - **Custom tabbing** Tab-stop support per section à la Parallax **Propeller Tool**
 - **Tab Sets** You can choose between `Propeller Tool`, `IronSheep`, and `User1` (*adjust in settings to make your favorite set*)
 - File navigation from **Outline View**